deadmansmokin/partner-center-java-docs/docs-ref-conceptual/get-started.md

 ```

 When the program finishes, you will be able to verify it created a new Azure subscription for the specified customer using the  [Partner Center Dashboard](https://partner.microsoft.com/pcv/dashboard/overview).

-## Next Steps

-Review [Partner Center Scenarios](https://docs.microsoft.com/partner-center/develop/scenarios) for more details regarding the supported operations for the Partner Center Java SDK.
-If you are looking for a complete sample application, then check out [Partner-Center-Java-Samples](https://github.com/Microsoft/Partner-Center-Java-Samples).